I am a passionate researcher and academic with 7 years of experience in the field of Biomedical Engineering. Enthusiastic in presenting scienti...

 NDAs and IP protection

-Our T&C include a default confidentiality clause that protects your IP.
-Sign NDAs for added protection before disclosing project details.
+Our T&C include a default confidentiality clause that protects your IP and NDA for added protection before disclosing project details.

 Kolabtree ensures safety and security of your payments and personal information and project details.
-Kolabtree’s T&C includes a default confidentiality clause.
-You can also sign NDAs and custom agreements with freelancers for additional protection.
+Kolabtree’s T&C includes a default confidentiality and NDA clause.

 Kolabtree is the place to go for professional help.
 Work was done promptly and efficiently.
 I would definitely seek the service again in my future projects